JAGF009/TrackComp/README.md

     $ make -j`nproc`
     $ ./tcomp

-With fish, you can change the two last lines to:
+If you are working with [fish shell](https://fishshell.com/) (strongly recommend you to do so), change the two last lines to:

     $ make -j(nproc)
     $ ./tcomp